azothjs/azoth/docs/channels/transform.md

 # Transform

-Transform functions process values received from an asynchronous data source.
+Channel transform functions process one or more values received from an asynchronous data source.

 ```jsx
 function Cats() {